You are here

 Eligibility

-Scholarship participants must be a current student of landscape architecture at the University of British Columbia (UBC) and must not have previously won the award.
+Scholarship participants must be a current student of Master of Landscape Architecture (MLA), Master of Architecture and Landscape Architecture (Dual Degree), and Bachelor of Design (BDes) at the University of British Columbia (UBC) and must not have previously won the award.

 Submission Requirements

 The essay is to be original and 1,000 words, submitted in PDF format.
-Images are to be included to support the written argument.
+We encourage participants to include images to support the written argument.
 Images and quotations must include credits.
+The use of Artificial Intelligence (AI) for writing will not be permitted and may be grounds for disqualification if determined by any of the judges.

 Submission Date